Chart Color Schemes

 Educational outcomes in Bargara - Burnett Heads fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational qualifications in Bargara-Burnett Heads lag behind regional benchmarks.
-20.5% of residents aged 15+ hold university degrees, compared to the Australian average of 30.4%.
+Educational qualifications in Bargara-Burnett Heads show that 20.5% of residents aged 15 years and over have university degrees, compared to the Australian average of 30.4%.
 Bachelor degrees are most common at 14.5%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.5%).
-Vocational credentials are prevalent, with 38.5% of residents aged 15+ holding such qualifications - advanced diplomas at 10.3% and certificates at 28.2%.
+Vocational credentials are also prevalent, with 38.5% of residents aged 15 years and over holding these skills – advanced diplomas account for 10.3% and certificates for 28.2%.
+A significant 23.9% of the population is actively pursuing education, including 8.9% in primary education, 8.2% in secondary education, and 2.9% in tertiary education.

 Frequently Asked Questions - Education